-At the DeMayo Law Offices, we’re prepared to handle the unique challenges of an elder abuse case, which includes aiding family members through the litigation process.
+At DeMayo Law Offices, our North Carolina injury lawyers are prepared to handle the unique challenges of an elder abuse case, which includes aiding family members through the litigation process.

 There are two distinct types of care facilities protected under state statute: adult care homes (also called assisted living facilities) and nursing facilities.